ssh-mitm/ssh-mitm/doc/authentication.rst

 """""""""""""""""""

 The current version of SSH-MITM does not support man in the middle attacks using keyboard-interactive authentication.

+At the moment only one prompt is snet to the client and the answer is used for password authentication on the remote server.

 It's planned, that the upcoming release of SSH-MITM 1.0, has full support for keyboard-interactive authentication.